Protect your hamstrings – this strengthening exercise will reduce the risk of strain or injury by understanding the Nordic Hamstring Curl Anatomy.

 The Nordic hamstring curl involves kneeling on a pad (for knee comfort) and lowering under control.
 At the same time, the ankles are held in place by a partner, a loaded barbell, or any other immovable object.
 The movement should be slow and controlled.
 You should come as forward or low to the floor as possible without using your hands/arms.
 Only put your hands out in front of you on the floor when you can no longer rely on your legs.
 Then push yourself back up to starting position and repeat.

 Be aware of possible delayed onset muscle soreness (DOMS) when including this exercise in your training session, and start slow!
 Start with just a few reps at the beginning, and don’t bring your body lower than you can manage to do easily before putting your arms out and building your way up to more reps and a greater range of movement.

 The Nordic hamstring curl is a highly effective hamstring exercise.
 It can help prevent hamstring injuries due to the eccentric emphasis, which shifts the hamstring’s maximum force potential to larger muscle lengths.
 A common mistake when performing this exercise is bending at the hips.
 Bending at the hips will not do much to strengthen the hamstrings.

 If you are not ready to perform the full Nordic Hamstring Curl, you can use a resistance band to execute a variation of this exercise.
 This will allow you to build strength and progress to full movement.
 Attach a resistance band to the immovable machine behind you, above your head.
 Put the other end of the band over your head and hold it near your shoulders.
 The band will allow you to descend slowly toward the ground.

 Want to know more?

+When you understand concepts better, you can explain and teach better!
 To gain full access to advanced knowledge on over 1000 Strength Training Exercises, SIGN-UP for FREE to Muscle & Motion Strength Training app today!